Strategic Advice - The Cabinet Office

 The Cabinet Offices TW3 team invited our Managing Director and Founder, Andrew Mawson, to join a panel which would review the performance of each of 13 major Government departments.
 In order to ensure consistency and robustness Andrew, our Karen Plum and the Cabinet Office team developed a maturity framework, with a series of probes enabling classification of each department’s maturity across a variety of factors including, culture, technology, space, change processes and change maintenance.

-The team visited each department and undertook face-to-face reviews with senior leaders from each of the 13 departments, then the results were collated and strategic advice was fed back to each department’s Director General.
+The AWA team visited each department and undertook face to face reviews with senior leaders from each.
+The results and data were collated and fed back to each department’s Director General.
 As well as enabling the Minister to gain a good understanding of how well agile was being implemented, there was also the by-product of sharing of good practice between departments.
-The process has contributed to the TW3 team’s success in gaining good support for the roll-out of agile working, which has contributed to a 20% reduction in the Government’s office property holdings.
+The process has contributed to the TW3 teams success in gaining good support for the roll out of agile working which has contributed to a 20% reduction in the Government’s office property holdings.